 Go ahead and put this on while you’re reading this, why don’t you?

 As I got into steel guitar playing myself and combed through the Steel Guitar Forum for tips on this unforgiving instrument, it soon became clear that not only was Lee a monster player, he was the authority on all things vintage steel.
-That included history, technique, gear, recordings, and more.
+That included history, technique, gear, recordings, and other minutiae like tone capacitor values.
 Many informative threads ended with something to the effect of, “That’s what I think anyway, but Lee Jeffriess would know for sure.”

 So when Mr. Jeffriess, knowing I’ve been getting into this 3D design thing, asked if I could make a pickup cover for Fender Stringmaster T8 pickups, I knew that there was absolutely no other way to get them.
 A quick googling pointed me to aforementioned Steel Guitar Forums, which confirmed this.
 Ironically, you can still get modern reproductions the pickups themselves… just not the covers!